RyanLEarl/smart-dog-collar-app-test/arduino/smart_dog_collar/README.md

     * sensors.cpp
 3. The following file contains "#define SHOW_ML_OUTPUT" and "#undef SHOW_ML_OUTPUT".
 If you want the ML output to be shown, make sure to comment out "#undef SHOW_ML_OUTPUT"
     * smart_dog_collar.ino
+4. Following these instructions only include machine learning and sending data on serial 1.
+In order to use it with wifi, the instructions in the parent directory must be followed along with programming the ESP 32